OctopusDeploy/docs/docs/guides/azure-deployments/cloud-services/cloud-service-concepts/cloud-service-deployment-step.md

 1. Download the NuGet package from the NuGet server
 2. Extract the NuGet package on the Octopus server to a temporary location
 3. Extract the Cloud Service package (`.cspkg`) to a temporary location
-4. Any configured or packaged `PreDeploy` scripts are executed
+4. Any configured or packagedÂ `PreDeploy`Â scripts are executed
 5. Variable substitutions in Cloud Service configuration file (`.cscfg`)
 6. Substitute variables in files (if configured)
-7. [XML configuration transformations](/docs/home/deploying-applications/configuration-files.md) (if configured) are performed
+7. [XML configuration transformations](/docs/home/deploying-applications/configuration-files.md)Â (if configured) are performed
-8. [XML configuration variables](/docs/home/deploying-applications/configuration-files.md) (if configured) are replaced
+8. [XML configuration variables](/docs/home/deploying-applications/configuration-files.md)Â (if configured) are replaced
-9. Any configured or package `Deploy` scripts are executed
+9. Any configured or packageÂ `Deploy`Â scripts are executed
 10. Re-package the Cloud Service Package
 11. Upload the Cloud Service Package to Azure Storage
 12. Deploy the Cloud Service Package (see 'Customizing the deployment process' section below)
-13. Any configured or packaged `PostDeploy` scripts are executed
+13. Any configured or packagedÂ `PostDeploy`Â scripts are executed

 ### Extract the Cloud Service Package